Firstly, I am happy to see anyone in the UK. I say 'Hampshire and Surrey' for two reasons though.

 The second reason is that I do offer face to face sessions in Basingstoke (Hampshire) and Guildford (Surrey), so if after starting therapy you feel that face to face would work better for you, then we then have the option of switching to this.
 In my experience, the vast majority really like the benefits of online therapy, however, the knowledge that switching to face-to-face is possible I hope is helpful.

-Self-funding sessions for individuals (50 minutes) are £100.
+Self-funding online sessions for individuals (50 minutes) are £110.
+Face to face sessions carry an additional £10 charge.
 More information about fees can be found on my ‘fees’ page.

 This is always a tricky question to answer before an assessment, but on average, treatment is between 4-16 sessions.